BearXP/AI-Snip/README.md

 2. A somewhat more clean way is to add your key to the environment variables.
 If *OPENAI_API_KEY* or *AZURE_OPENAI_API_KEY* is set, then aisnip will use them automatically.

 ## Usage
-When you start AI-Snip, it will minize itself to the system tray.
+When you start AI-Snip, it will minimize itself to the system tray.

 To start snipping, you can
 a) right-click on clippy in your system tray and then click `AI Snip`
 b) Press `CTRL+SHIFT+A`

-During snipping, you are by default in explaination mode.
+During snipping, you are by default in explanation mode.
 When you snip a region, clippy will pop up after a few seconds and explain whatever you snipped.

 There are various hotkeys available while snipping:
 * **D**: Toggles clippy (always starts on)